survivejs/react-book/manuscript/08_implementing_dnd.md

 export default alt.createStore(LaneStore);
 ```

 You should see the same prints as earlier.
 Next we'll need to add some logic to make this work.
+We can use the logic outlined above here.
+We have two cases to worry about.
+Moving within a lane itself and moving from lane to another.

+## Implementing Note Drag and Drop Logic

+Moving within a lane itself is more complicated because given you are operating based on ids and perform operations one at a time, you'll need to take possible index alterations in count.
+Therefore I'm using `update` [immutability helper](https://facebook.github.io/react/docs/update.html) from React as that solves the problem in one pass.

+It is possible to solve the lane to lane case using [splice](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/splice).
+First we `splice` out the source note and then we `splice` it to the target lane.
+Again, `update` could work here but I didn't see much point in that given `splice` is nice and simple.

+Note that these operations will mutate our `lanes` structure.
+At least we have the mutation contained now and it won't leak out of the store.
+It is possible to implement the same algorithm without mutation.

+The code below illustrates mutation based solution.

 **app/stores/LaneStore.jsx**